kick-mind/date-src/src/README.md

 ## How Jss-date works

-Import the calendars you need in your project, instantiate and add them to the Calendars pool.
+Import the calendars you need in your project, instantiate and add them to the Calendars collection.

 > Note:
-> You have to add atleast one calendar to the Calendars pool.
+> You have to add atleast one calendar to the Calendars collection.

 Add the following code at the starting point of your application: